pi-tau/pi-tau.github.io/content/posts/transformer.md

         return self.dropout(embed)
 ```

-The forward pass simply passes the tokens and the embedding matrices to a
+The forward pass simply looks up the word embeddings and the positional
-pytorch utility function that returns the embeddings.
-The word embeddings are
+embeddings of the sequence elements.
+The word embeddings are then scaled and
-then scaled and added to the positional embeddings.
-You could concatenate them
+added to the positional embeddings.
+You could concatenate them as well, but
-as well, but people mostly just add them.
+people mostly just add them.

 Note that the tensor with positions is registered as a module buffer, so it
 resides on the same device as the model parameters.
 When calling the forward